Learn2Thrive

 When is the program offered?

-Learn2Thrive will start the week of September 18th, 2023, and will run for 10 consecutive weeks with the exception of a 1-week break for fall Reading Week
+Learn2Thrive will start on October 1, 2025 and will run for six consecutive weeks with the exception of a 1-week break for Fall Reading Week

 Who is eligible to participate in the program?

-Any undergraduate or course-based graduate student who has completed at least one term of post-secondary studies is eligible to participate.
-Registrants must be able to participate in all 10 weeks of the program.
+Any undergraduate student who has completed at least one term of post-secondary studies is eligible to participate.
+Registrants must be able to participate in all 6 weeks of the program.
+The program will run twice a year (once each term in fall and winter, so you can join this program when it’s right for you)

 What is the level of commitment to participate in the program?

-You must be able to commit to 2 hours per week for 10 weeks - 1-hour watching content videos done at a time of your choice, and 1 hour participating in the live drop-in.
-On occasion, we may ask you to complete some activities between sessions, but these will require minimal time commitment (i.e. 30 minutes or less).
+You should aim to commit 2 hours per week for six weeks - 1-hour watching content videos done at a time of your choice, and the choice of 1 hour participating in the live drop-in or completing online reflections.
+On occassion, we may ask you to complete some activities between sessions, but these will require minimal time commitment (i.e. 30 minutes or less).

 I have additional questions.